Zordonia/docker-machine-scripts/README.md

 #### docker-login

-- Will log you into bnproducts ECR registry.
-Note that this requires that you have the aws-cli installed and configured for bnproducts account.
+- Will log you into $AWS_PROFILE ECR registry.
+Note that this requires that you have the aws-cli installed and configured for $AWS_PROFILE account.

 ## Docker Igor